-As always we tracked our expenses using our travel budget iPhone app Trail Wallet.
+As always we tracked our expenses using our travel budget iPhone app Trail Wallet (update: after 10 years, the app is sadly no longer available).
 The summary screen displays our final trip costs in our home currency British pounds and (with a tap of the screen) Malaysian Ringgit and US dollars.

 Here’s the total amount we spent for two people during 13 days in Malaysia:

 We were a little over budget (as usual!) and our average daily spend was £43/ $72 which is £21.50/ $36 per person.
 Here’s what we spent it on: